abramann/Tanks-War/README.md

 ## How to build

 To build the game, you will need the Visual Studio 2015 (MSVC v140) or above.
-The needed DX headers and libraries are included in common folder.
+The needed libraries are included in common folder.

 ## Credits